seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 Indeed he is not fit.

 **DECIUS BRUTUS**
-Shall no man else be touch’d but only Caesar?
+Shall no man else be touch'd but only Caesar?

 **CASSIUS**
 Decius, well urged: I think it is not meet,